Saving the rainforest

 Recognition of Indigenous peoples’ rights to their traditional lands has proven extremely effective in protecting the rainforest.
 For that reason, human rights are at the heart of Rainforest Foundation Norway’s approach to preserving the last, contiguous rainforests on three continents.

-The key to Rainforest Foundation Norway’s impact is our more than 50 local partners.
+The key to Rainforest Foundation Norway’s impact is our over 60 local partners.
 The combination of our size, credibility, and long-standing network of local partners enables us to deliver tangible results.

 Read more about how we work